 - 1. For Tier 3 Preferred Brand products, you will only pay your 2-month copay (\$74) for up to a 100-day supply at a mail-order pharmacy. - 2.
-There is at least a 20% cost-savings when using a Preferred Network Pharmacy or Mail-Order Pharmacy for a 3-month supply vs. using a Standard Network Pharmacy for a 3-month supply. - Test strips and glucometers are limited to the plan's preferred manufacturers.
-All medical supplies and/or devices should be provided and arranged through an InNetwork Retail Pharmacy. - 4.
-Compounds are limited to a 30-day supply. - 5.
-The Food and Drug Administration (FDA) does not review bulk powders and chemicals; therefore, they do not meet the definition of a Part D drug and are excluded from coverage.

-6. Vacation overrides are limited to 30 days.
+Test strips and glucometers are limited to the plan's preferred manufacturers.
+All medical supplies and/or devices should be provided and arranged through an In-Network Retail Pharmacy. - 3.
+Compounds are limited to a 30-day supply. - 4.
+The Food and Drug Administration (FDA) does not review bulk powders and chemicals; therefore, they do not meet the definition of a Part D drug and are excluded from coverage. - 5.
+Vacation overrides are limited to 30 days.